CRT Procedural Generation

 CRT Octave Decomposition

-Watch elevation build up as each CRT channel adds its octave.
-D = continental.
-K = regional.
-E = hills. b = rocks.
-L = moisture.
-G = temperature.
+Watch elevation build up as each CRT channel adds its octave. mod 8 = continental. mod 9 = regional. mod 25 = hills. mod 49 = rocks. mod 11 = moisture. mod 13 = temperature.

 CRT vs Traditional Procedural Generation

 Noise functionPerlin/Simplex: gradient interpolation, heuristic octavesCRT: ring residues = natural octaves.
-Provably independent.OctavesArbitrary: 4-8 octaves with hand-tuned persistence6 CRT channels: algebraically independent.
-No tuning.BiomesRule-based: temperature + moisture thresholds (hand-authored)Kingdom: gcd(val,N) = biome.
+Provably independent.OctavesArbitrary: 4-8 octaves with hand-tuned persistence7 CRT channels: algebraically independent.
+No tuning.BiomesRule-based: temperature + moisture thresholds (hand-authored)GCD class: gcd(val,N) = biome.
 Algebraic.
 Zero rules.SmoothnessGradient interpolation (computationally expensive)Coupling distance: sum of per-channel differences.
 O(1).DeterminismFloating-point: platform-dependent rounding differencesInteger arithmetic: identical on ALL platforms.
 Always.Patent statusUnity (SpeedTree), Epic (Nanite), various (noise patents)CC0.
 Public domain.
 Forever.

 Source code · Public domain (CC0)